allison-johnson/sinatra-practice-it/notes.md

 - create a new topic
 - edit their own information
 - edit a student, a question, or a topic (from that student, question, or topic's show page)
 - right now, all teachers can access all questions ... is that what I want?

 Additional Features
-- add checkboxes to Create Question form so teachers can select from existing topics (and then have a button to create a new topic as well?)
+- on question creation, allow teacher to create a new topic as well
 - a layout page! make it pretty...
 - when teacher logs in they can select whether to view all students or view all questions
 - when creating new teacher, if validation error --> recognize which field didn't validate correctly (and auto-populate others, perhaps?)